15 Best Sewing Subscription Boxes To Bring Joy

 Patchwork Parcel is basically a quilting fabric subscription box.

 No patterns are included at the time of writing, so if you’re looking for inspiration for what to do with the fabric, this might not be the best choice.
-But, this box is great for building up your fabric stash with precut fabric.
+But, this box is excellent for building up your fabric stash with precut fabric.

-11. Little Miss sew n sew (UK)
+Little Miss sew n sew (UK)

 For UK sewists, Little Miss sew n sew offers fun My Guilty Pleasure subscription options.

-12. Simply Sewing Boxes (UK)
+Knit and Stitch Sewing Boxes (UK)

 ThreadCrate, another fun garment subscription box for those who love sewing clothes, prides itself on inclusiveness.
 They offer women’s, men’s, and even kid’s sewing boxes for the widest variety of sizes (XS-5XL) of any of these boxes.

-If you prefer to skip the extra notions and surprises and just get the pattern, fabric, and necessary supplies, you can subscribe to the “mini” box.
+If you don’t like everything to be a surprise, you can choose your fabric selection before each box ships (floral, geometric, etc.) If you prefer to skip the extra notions and surprises and just get the pattern, fabric, and necessary supplies, you can subscribe to the “mini” box.

-1. Hi Aly, we just wanted to say thank you so much for including us in this blog!
+Hi Aly, we just wanted to say thank you so much for including us in this blog!
 We’re so pleased to have made your list of favourites 🙂 Stina & Shay

-2. Isn’t Threadcrate out of business?
+Isn’t Threadcrate out of business?

-1. You are right!
+You are right!
 Thanks for letting me know; I’ll update that now.